Azure AI Search client library for Python

 Authenticate the client

-To interact with the Search service, you’ll need to create an instance of the appropriate client class: SearchClient for searching indexed documents, SearchIndexClient for managing indexes, or SearchIndexerClient for crawling data sources and loading search documents into an index.
-To instantiate a client object, you’ll need an endpoint and an API key.
-You can refer to the documentation for more information on supported authenticating approaches with the Search service.
+To interact with the search service, you’ll need to create an instance of the appropriate client class: SearchClient for searching indexed documents, SearchIndexClient for managing indexes, or SearchIndexerClient for crawling data sources and loading search documents into an index.
+To instantiate a client object, you’ll need an endpoint and Azure roles or an API key.
+You can refer to the documentation for more information on supported authenticating approaches with the search service.

 Get an API Key